A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm

 \subsection{Description of the algorithm}

-Algorithm \ref{Alg:APPROX_SPA-S_stable} begins with an empty matching $M$ which will be built up over the course of the algorithm's execution.
+Algorithm {\sf Max-SPA-ST-Approx} (Algorithm \ref{Alg:APPROX_SPA-S_stable}) begins with an empty matching $M$ which will be built up over the course of the algorithm's execution.
 All students are initially set to be available and in phase $1$.
 The algorithm proceeds as follows.
 While there are still available students in phase $1$ or $2$, choose some such student $s_i$.
-Student $s_i$ applies to a favourite project $p_j$ at the head of their list, that is, there is no project on $s_i$’s list that $s_i$ meta-prefers to $p_j$.
+Student $s_i$ applies to a favourite project $p_j$ at the head of their list, that is, there is no project on $s_i$'s list that $s_i$ meta-prefers to $p_j$.
 Let $l_k$ be the lecturer who offers $p_j$.
-We consider the following cases.

-\begin{itemize} \item If $p_j$ and $l_k$ are both undersubscribed then $(s_i,p_j)$ is added to $M$.
+We consider the following cases. \begin{itemize} \item If $p_j$ and $l_k$ are both undersubscribed then $(s_i,p_j)$ is added to $M$.
 Clearly if $(s_i,p_j)$ were not added to $M$, it would potentially be a blocking pair of type $(3a)$.

 \item If $p_j$ is undersubscribed, $l_k$ is full and $l_k$ is precarious where precarious pair $(s_{i'},p_{j'}) \in M$ for some project $p_j'$ offered by $l_k$, then we remove $(s_{i'},p_{j'})$ from $M$ and add pair $(s_i,p_j)$.
 This notion of precariousness allows us to find a stable matching of sufficient size even when there are ties in student preference lists (there may also be ties in lecturer preference lists).
 Allowing a pair $(s_{i'},p_{j'}) \in M$ to be precarious means that we are noting that $s_{i'}$ has other fully available project options in their preference list at equal rank to $p_{j'}$.
 Hence, if another student applies to $p_{j'}$ when $p_{j'}$ is full, or to a project offered by $l_k$ where $l_k$ is full, we allow this assignment to happen removing $(s_{i'},p_{j'})$ from $M$, since there is a chance that the size of the resultant matching could be increased.
+Note that since $s_{i'}$ does not remove $p_{j'}$ from their preference list, $s_{i'}$ will get a chance to reapply to $p_{j'}$ if applications to other fully available projects at the same rank are unsuccessful.